janbiedermann/up/README.md

 ## Introduction

 This is currently mainly a technical demonstration, demonstrating the speed of the [Opal Ruby](https://github.com/opal/opal) implementation employing [Node](https://nodejs.org/en) and [uWebSocketJs](https://github.com/uNetworking/uWebSockets.js) as runtime.
 Its not yet a generic, all purpose Rack server, but good for further experimentation, research and open for improvement.
+The included ruby version allows for verification of code correctness and performance.
+If it works with `bundle exec up_ruby` it should work equally well with the various Opal versions.

 ## Getting started